CPSLabGU/LLFSMGenerate/README.md

 ## Requirements and Supported Platforms

 - Swift 5.10 or later (See [Installing Swift](#installing-swift)).
-- macOS 13 (Ventura) or later.
+- macOS 14 (Sonoma) or later.
 - Linux (Ubuntu 20.04 or later).
-- Windows 10 or later.
+- Windows 11.
-- Windows Server Edition 2022 or later.
+- Windows Server Edition 2022.

 ## Usage
 You may compile the binary by invoking a `swift build` within the package directory.